Creating and Signing-In Users Automatically in DayBack For FileMaker

 2. There are several URL parameters you can add to the web viewer URL.
 Two of them, userGroupToken and userEmail are required, userFirstName and userLastName are optional but recommended.
 Locate the line inside the let statement definition that starts with “url = host & baseParameters” and add the following directly after “baseParameters”:

 Keep in mind that the data inside the brackets is dynamic.
 So ideally that data would be replaced with global variables or field references.
+UserEmail is case-sensitive, so once you create a new account, you need to make sure you don't change the case in the future.
 In the case of the group token, you'll paste in the string you copied in step one.

 A more real-world example might look like this: